0xpatrickdev/simple-node-app/README.md

 Note that the users with the least amount of data will be returned first, regardless of the order the usernames are entered.
 Each request will be handled on a separate thread, so the results will post as they are finished.

-This highlights the asynchronus, non-blocking nature of node, while also being a pretty cool (fast) way to make a CLI app.
+This highlights the asynchronus, non-blocking nature of node, while also being a pretty cool (and fast) way to make a CLI app.